Investigation of $\Xi^{-}nn$ ($S=-2$) Hypernucleus in Low-energy Pionless Halo Effective Theory: Introduction

 \section{Introduction}

-Over the last two decades the physics of hypernuclei has gained considerable attention in the strangeness nuclear physics community through numerous studies of exotic hypernuclei (for recent reviews, see e.g., Refs.~\cite{Petschauer:2020urh,Hammer:2019poc,Hiyama:2018lgs,Gal:2016boi}), and in astrophysical studies of neutron stars where hyperonic matter is expected to appear at their cores (e.g., see Refs.~\cite{Tolos:2020aln,Watts:2016uzu,SchaffnerBielich:2000wj}).
-In particular, the strangeness $S=-2$ sector of late has elicited great interests behind ideas, such as the existence of putative bound states like the {\it H-dibaryon} and light exotic {\it $\Xi$-hypernuclei}, and to seek possible resolution of the well-known {\it hyperon puzzle}~\cite{Demorest:2010bx,Antoniadis:2013pzd}.
-For example, with regard to the feasibility of the $H$-particle, as conjectured by Jaffe more that 40 years ago~\cite{Jaffe:1976yi}, no definite conclusion has been reached till date, despite the extensive theoretical~\cite{Beane:2010hg,Inoue:2010es,Beane:2011iw,Shanahan:2011su,Haidenbauer:2011ah,Inoue:2011ai,Yamaguchi:2016kxa,Francis:2018qch} and experimental investigations~\cite{Ahn:1998fj,Sasaki:2018mzh}.
-It is envisaged that a thorough understanding of the underlying character of and role played by two-body hyperon-nucleon ($YN$) and hyperon-hyperon ($YY$) interactions, as well as hyperon-nucleon-nucleon ($YNN$) and hyperon-hyperon-nucleon ($YYN$) three-body forces (3BF), may be vital towards arriving at definite conclusions in regard to these contentious issues.
-Especially, in the context of the stability of neutron stars, it has been realized that the sole inclusion of the two-body interactions becomes questionable since they lead to considerable {\it softening} of the {\it equation-of-state} (EoS) to support stellar masses typically close to or larger than twice the solar mass ($2M_{\odot}$) against gravitational collapse.
-The answer in this case probably lies in the inclusion of an admixture of $NNN$, $\Lambda NN$, $\Xi NN$ and $\Lambda\Lambda N$ 3BFs that may potentially be the key in estimating the correct stiffness of the EoS of dense baryonic matter governing the stability of the cores.
-Notably, the Quantum Monte Carlo calculations by Lonardini {\it et al}~\cite{Lonardoni:2013gta,Lonardoni:2014bwa} have already shown encouraging indication that the inclusion of $\Lambda NN$ 3BF compensates the excessive overbinding due to the $\Lambda N$ interactions, ostensibly resolving the ``$B_\Lambda$-overbinding" problem.
-More of such work in this direction would be worthwhile toward a comprehensive understanding of the 2017 observation of gravitational waves from two-neutron star mergers by the LIGO Scientific Collaboration~\cite{TheLIGOScientific:2017qsa}.
+The physics of hypernuclei has gained considerable attention in the strangeness nuclear physics community through numerous studies of exotic hypernuclei (for recent reviews, see e.g., Refs.~\cite{Petschauer:2020urh,Hammer:2019poc,Hiyama:2018lgs,Gal:2016boi,Gal:2020adf,Garcilazo:2020kiy}).
+Such studies have also proven to have important consequences in the astrophysics of neutron stars where strange matter is expected to appear at their cores (e.g., see Refs.~\cite{Tolos:2020aln,Watts:2016uzu,SchaffnerBielich:2000wj}).
+Especially, the strangeness $S=-2$ sector has engendered for a long time a great deal of activity behind ideas, such as the existence of the putative {\it H-dibaryon} and other light {\it $\Xi$-hypernuclei} or to seek a resolution to the well-known {\it hyperon puzzle}~\cite{Demorest:2010bx,Antoniadis:2013pzd}.
+For instance, with regard to the feasibility of the $H$-particle, as conjectured by Jaffe more than 40 years ago~\cite{Jaffe:1976yi}, no definite conclusion has been reached till date, despite the extensive theoretical~\cite{Oka:1983ku,SilvestreBrac:1987cx,Straub:1988mz,Nakamoto:1997gh,Beane:2010hg,Inoue:2010es,Beane:2011iw,Shanahan:2011su,Haidenbauer:2011ah,Inoue:2011ai,Sasaki:2018mzh,Yamaguchi:2016kxa,Francis:2018qch,Garcilazo:2020ofz} and experimental investigations~\cite{Ahn:1998fj,Kim:2013vym}.
+It has been recognized that a thorough understanding of the role and character of the underlying $YNN$ and $YYN$ three-body forces (3BFs) is vital towards resolving some of these contentious issues.
+Especially, to stabilize neutron stars with masses larger than twice the solar mass ($2M_{\odot}$) against gravitational collapse, the sole inclusion of $NN,\,YN$, and $YY$ two-body interactions becomes questionable, as they lead to considerable {\it softening} of the {\it equation-of-state} (EoS)~\cite{Lattimer2010} of the dense baryonic matter.
+The answer probably lies in the inclusion of an admixture of $NNN$, $\Lambda NN$, $\Lambda\Lambda N$ and $\Xi NN$ 3BFs that may be the key in estimating the correct stiffness of the EoS governing the stability of the cores.
+Notably, the {\it Quantum Monte Carlo} simulations by Lonardini {\it et al}~\cite{Lonardoni:2013gta,Lonardoni:2014bwa} have already shown encouraging indication that the inclusion of $\Lambda NN$ 3BF compensates the excessive overbinding due to the $\Lambda N$ interactions, ostensibly resolving the ``$B_\Lambda$-overbinding" problem.
+Further work in this direction is necessary for a comprehensive understanding of the 2017 observation of gravitational waves from two-neutron star mergers by the LIGO Scientific Collaboration~\cite{TheLIGOScientific:2017qsa}.